14 Quintessential Books About the Asian-American Experience (and 10 More Still on My List!)

 Why Read: Highlights the 1900s immigration from China to the US

 Shanghai Girls is about sisters Pearl and May Chin through major events of the 1930s, 40s, and 50s in both Shanghai and Los Angeles‘ Chinatown.
-Their relationship is tested severely as they navigate world changing events that take them from living privileged lives as socialites in Shanghai to young wives to “Gold Mountain” men in LA.
+Their relationship is tested severely as they navigate world changing events that take them from living privileged lives as socialites in Shanghai to the young wives of “Gold Mountain” men in LA.

 I will say while I liked this book, it’s not See’s strongest writing, so it’s a good one to read before her more recent novels where I feel like she’s firing on all cylinders.